Two subtle problems with over-representation analysis

 Understanding the background problem

 A workaround to eliminate the background problem was developed and we used it to compare the results of ORA of seven datasets with the original and corrected methods for nine different gene set libraries.
-The mean number of statistically significant results was calculated for each of the gene set libraries before and after correcting the problem (Figure 1A).
-Each of the gene set libraries showed an uplift when correcting the background problem.
-The smallest increase was observed in Cellmarkers gene library (11.8%), while the largest increase was observed for HPO (224%).
+The number of statistically significant results was calculated for each of the gene set libraries before and after correcting the problem (Figure 1A).
+Each study was affected to a similar degree (mean uplift 125% ±199%), except for #5 which saw the number of significant GO terms increase from 8 to 54 after correction (Table S1).
 The similarity between results, as quantified with the Jaccard similarity, was highest for Cellmarkers and GTRD at 0.76 and 0.77 respectively, and the lowest similarity was recorded for HPO and KEGG with 0.20 and 0.48 respectively.
 Observed Jaccard scores correlated with the number of genes annotated to one or more functional categories in the gene set library (Figure 1B).
 This result suggests that ORA with smaller gene set libraries like HPO and KEGG are impacted more severely.
+We investigated discrepant results for data set #1 (SRP128998) downregulated genes in HPO gene sets.
+A scatterplot of significance scores (Figure 1C) shows severe deviation in p-values in gene sets in the largest quintile (109-1382 members detected), suggesting larger gene sets are more severely affected by the background problem.

-Figure 1A.
-Effect of correcting the background problem.
-Figures represent the mean number of statistically significant sets (FDR<0.05) over seven independent datasets detected with clusterProfiler with and without correcting the background problem.
-Separate tests for up- and down-regulated gene lists were conducted.
-The percent increase in significant sets are shown.
+**Figure 1A.
+Number of statistically significant pathways (FDR<0.05) in seven independent RNA-seq studies with and without correction of the background problem.
+Separate tests were conducted for up- and down-regulated gene lists.
+Mean values are depicted as an “x”.
+The percent increase in the mean number of significant sets are shown. “*” indicates that 1 has been added to all values before log transformation.

 Figure 1B.
 Impact of the background problem is worse for smaller gene set libraries.
 Mean Jaccard similarity index was calculated for original and corrected ORA for seven independent datasets.
-The number of genes represented in one or more functional sets is shown on the x-axis, and the mean Jaccard index is shown on the y-axis.
+The number of genes represented in one or more functional sets is shown on the x-axis, and the mean Jaccard index is shown on the y-axis; whiskers represent the standard deviation.

 Understanding the FDR problem

 Figure 2A.
 Effect of correcting the FDR problem.
 Figures represent the mean number of significant sets with and without correction of the FDR problem over seven independent RNA-seq datasets.
-Foreground list consisted of 2000 genes with the smallest p-values
+Foreground list consisted of 2000 genes with the smallest p-values.
+Mean values are depicted as an “x”. “*” indicates that 1 has been added to all values before log transformation.

 Figure 2B.
 Impact of the FDR problem is worse for shorter foreground gene lists.
-Mean Jaccard index between original and corrected analysis were calculated for seven RNA-seq datasets and nine gene set libraries.
-Only GO, Reactome, Cellmarkers and TFT GTRD are shown.
+Mean Jaccard index between original and corrected analysis were calculated for seven RNA-seq datasets with gene sets from GO, Reactome, Cellmarkers and TFT GTRD; whiskers represent the standard deviation.

 Impact of these two problems on accuracy determined with simulated data

 Simulated differential expression profiles with a priori changes to predetermined pathway genes were analysed in parallel by clusterProfiler default and with mitigations for problems described above.
 In addition, these data underwent ORA with fora which does not suffer from these two problems.
 For comparison, fgsea was used to compare the performance of these two ORA methods against a prototypical FCS method.
-These methods were tested with different levels of introduced variation and the mean precision, recall and F1 scores were recorded (Figure 3A).
-Mitigating the background problem improved recall (by 1.8%), however it caused a similar-sized decrease in precision (1.6% lower).
-Addressing the FDR problem improved precision by 9.9%, but the recall dropped by 7.7%.
-Addressing both problems improved precision by 8.2% but decreased recall by 5.4%.
+These methods were tested with different levels of introduced variation and the precision, recall and F1 scores were recorded (Figure 3A).
+Mitigating the background problem improved mean recall (by 2.9%), however it also caused a decrease in mean precision (1.3% lower).
+Addressing the FDR problem improved mean precision by 11.7%, but mean recall dropped by 16.6%.
+Addressing both problems improved mean precision by 9.7% but decreased mean recall by 11.7%.
 Under these conditions, the FDR problem affected results more severely than the background problem.
-Results obtained for clusterProfiler after implementing the two mitigations were identical to fora to three significant figures. fgsea recorded precision of 0.940, similar to the ORA methods, but recall was far superior, with fgsea scoring 22.9% higher than default clusterProfiler and 28.3% higher than fora.
-As a result, fgsea’s overall accuracy as defined by F1 index was 21.0% higher than fora and 18.6% higher than default clusterProfiler.
+Results obtained for clusterProfiler after implementing the two mitigations were identical to fora to three significant figures. fgsea recorded mean precision of 0.939, similar to the ORA methods, but recall was far superior, with fgsea scoring 44.9% higher than default clusterProfiler and 64.2% higher than fora.
+As a result, fgsea’s overall accuracy as defined by F1 index was 35.4% higher than fora and 28.9% higher than default clusterProfiler.

 Figure 3A.
 Impact of correcting these two problems on accuracy of simulated expression data.
-Precision, recall and F1 scores are the mean of trials at a range of added noise.
+(A) Precision, recall and F1 scores across simulations.
 CP; clusterProfiler, CP BG fix; clusterProfiler with a workaround to the background problem, CP FDR fix; clusterProfiler with a workaround to the FDR problem, CD BG and FDR fix; clusterProfiler with mitigations for both background and FDR problems, fora; ORA function of the fgsea package, fgsea; an FCS method similar to GSEA.
+Mean values are depicted as an “x”.

 Figure 3B.
 Accuracy of clusterProfiler, fora and fgsea with simulated data with various levels of added noise.
 Precision, recall and F1 score are shown with the addition of different amounts of random noise to expression levels.
 The purple line for clusterProfiler with mitigations for both problems is not visible as the performance was identical to fora.